oracle/oracle-r2dbc/README.md

     ```Result``` for each returned cursor.

 ### Type Mappings
-- Blob and Clob objects are the default mapping implemented by Row.get(...) for
-BLOB and CLOB columns.
-ByteBuffer and String mappings are not supported for BLOB
-and CLOB.
-  - Oracle Database allows BLOBs and CLOBs to store terabytes of data; This
-  amount would exceed the capacity of a ByteBuffer or String.
-  - Blob and Clob objects stream data over a series of ByteBuffers or Strings.
-  - Requiring content to be streamed over multiple buffers is necessary for Oracle
-  R2DBC to avoid a potentially memory exhausting implementation in which BLOBs and
-  CLOBs must be fully materialized as a return value for Row.get(...).
 - javax.json.JsonObject and oracle.sql.json.OracleJsonObject are supported as
 Java type mappings for JSON column values.
 - java.time.Duration is supported as a Java type mapping for INTERVAL DAY TO SECOND